marziehbagherinia/book_categorizer/README.md

-# Book-Category-Classification
+# Book Categorizer
-In this repository, I implement a book category classifier using Naive Bias.
+This repository implements a book category classifier using the Naive Bayes algorithm.
+It aims to automatically predict the category of a book based on its textual features.